splunk/public-o11y-docs/gdi/monitors-hosts/filesystems.rst

 .. note:: If you are using the Splunk Distribution of OpenTelemetry Collector and want to collect file system utilization metrics, use the native OTel component :ref:`host-metrics-receiver`.

-The :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the ``filesystems`` monitor type to to retrieve file system metrics.
+The :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the ``filesystems`` monitor type to retrieve free disk space metrics.

 This integration is available on Linux and Windows.
 On Linux, this monitor relies on the ``/proc`` filesystem.
 If the underlying host's ``/proc`` file system is mounted somewhere other than ``/proc``, specify the path using the top level setting ``procPath``.